 They give us a sense of purpose

 Taking care of something wholly dependent on you will give you a reason to keep going every day.
 When you’re feeling lethargic or down, an animal that needs you can help pull you out of these down-in-the-dump moods.
+As these animals bring so much value to our lives and can change our mood so positively, owners will likely want to look into good pet insurance to protect their best friend for those times where their health may be at risk.

 They make us happy!
 No really, science says so…